mozilla-services/Dockerflow/README.md

 ### Building and Testing

-Dockerflow allows any automated build and test tool that meets these requirements:
+Dockerflow requires an automated build and test tool that meets these requirements:

 1. Able to trigger a build from a code change like a pull request or a merge.
 1. Able to run tests on the code and the application in the container.